-Sculpting with Play-Doh is always a favorite activity with kids, and it can be even more fun to make your own quick, easy, and fun Play-Doh style modeling clay (AKA "playdough"), especially on a rainy day.
-You probably have most if not all of the ingredients sitting in your pantry right now.
+Sculpting with Play-Doh is always a favorite activity for kids, and it can be even more fun to make your own quick and easy Play-Doh style modeling clay (AKA "playdough"), especially on a rainy day.
+You probably have all of the ingredients sitting in your pantry right now!

 To make your own dough, get the following ingredients together:

 It's almost as fun for kids to make their own snacks as it is for them to eat them!
 This pretzel recipe is easy, fast, and perfect for children to help with, and the results are delicious, too.
 My kids love to make these tasty pretzels when friends come over.
 It's a great activity for rainy days and playgroups, too.
 Why not bake up a batch this weekend?